 The transcript notes area of specialization as determined by the admissions committee.

 Admission and Review Procedure.
-Upon completion of the above, the student must submit the application for admission into the Interdisciplinary Studies program to the dean of Graduate Studies in Research and Graduate Studies.
-The dean of Graduate Studies appoints an admission committee consisting of (a) the associate dean of graduate studies or associate dean’s designate for the school most involved in the interdisciplinary undertaking (the school in which the major advisor resides), (b) two or more doctoral chairing faculty members from unrelated fields, including at least one member of the Executive Council of the Graduate Faculty, and (c) the chair or director of graduate studies of the department in which the student resides at time of application.
-The dean of Graduate Studies serves as ex officio chair of the Interdisciplinary Studies admissions committee.
+Upon completion of the above, the student must submit the application for admission into the Interdisciplinary Studies program to the Vice Provost of Graduate Studies in Research and Graduate Studies.
+The Vice Provost of Graduate Studies appoints an admission committee consisting of (a) the Associate Vice Provost of Graduate Studies or Associate Vice Provost’s designate for the school most involved in the interdisciplinary undertaking (the school in which the major advisor resides), (b) two or more doctoral chairing faculty members from unrelated fields, including at least one member of the Executive Council of the Graduate Faculty, and (c) the chair or director of graduate studies of the department in which the student resides at time of application.
+The Vice Provost of Graduate Studies serves as ex officio chair of the Interdisciplinary Studies admissions committee.
 The committee reviews the documents and may, if necessary, interview the student and the advisor for clarification and additional information or to discuss suggested revisions to the proposal.

 Approved Program Implementation.
 Upon acceptance of the proposal and admission to the Interdisciplinary Studies program, the student is admitted to the school of the major advisor to facilitate record keeping and to provide a central administrative office.
-The associate dean or director of graduate studies of that school must enroll the student and monitor the program and, along with the major advisor, must make annual reports to Graduate Studies on the student’s progress.
+The Associate Vice Provost or Director of Graduate Studies of that school must enroll the student and monitor the program and, along with the major advisor, must make annual reports to Graduate Studies on the student’s progress.
 These reports are distributed to the directors of other involved programs along with a request to supply any additional information regarding the student’s performance.
 Proposals for major deviations from the approved course of study must be submitted for review by Graduate Studies and by the graduate studies office of the school in which the student resides.
 It is understood that no additional requirements unique to traditional graduate programs of the school(s) or departments may be imposed unless stated explicitly in the approved study plan.

-Once approved, changes to the program plan must be approved by a Graduate Studies committee, appointed by the Dean of Graduate Studies.
+Once approved, changes to the program plan must be approved by a Graduate Studies committee, appointed by the Vice Provost of Graduate Studies.
 Significant curricular changes may require a new proposal and admissions process.

 All basic rules and requirements for the Master of Arts, Master of Science, and Doctor of Philosophy degree apply to Interdisciplinary Studies programs.
 These include program time constraints, residence requirement, post-comprehensive enrollment, final examinations, research skills and responsible scholarship requirements, dissertation submission and publication, grade-point average, etc. Also see Graduate Studies’ policies on Master’s Degree Requirements and Doctoral Degree Requirements.